aiadvocates/age-of-ai/README.md

 # More AI learning resources

+## Shows
+- [**A Bit of AI with Henk and Amy:**](https://www.abitofai.show/) What is it like to work in the field of AI?
+How do you get started with AI?
+And what is going on this week?
+Find out in this 30-minute show hosted by cloud advocates Henk and Amy.
+In this show we will enter a conversation with our guest who works with AI daily, and challenge you to expand your skill set with a recommended weekly MS Learn module.

 ## Inspiration
 - Check out lot of Azure AI Content from an [AI April Campaign](https://aka.ms/aiapril)
 - [Kate Crawford - The Trouble with Bias, NIPS 2017 Keynote](https://aka.ms/troublewithbias)